top of page

 Feb 261 min read

-I still see the bench press getting treated like a relic of the past.
+Getting on the bench doesn't mean it's time for a snooze.
 Many people think of it as an arm exercise, but it’s a full upper body lift that builds strength, shoulder stability, tricep power, and upper back in one pattern.
 It also teaches how to stay tight under load while producing force, which carries over into every other barbell lift.
-A solid bench starts with setup, not the unrack.
+A solid bench starts with setup.
 Here's the lowdown on solid bench press form: Lie down and build a stable base.
+Shoulder blades stay pulled

 Josh Gainer